d-flood/pyventure/readme.md

 ## Tutorial
 Pyventure handles the game logic; all the user needs to do is create `Place` objects.
-Each `Place` object represents a node on the game map.
-It is a setting which includes things with which the player can interact.
+Each `Place` object represents a location on the game map.
+It is the game space which includes things with which the player can interact.

 A `Place` object is created by providing four parameters: